marcin86junior/MegaPictureUploadREST/README.md

 	At the moment there are few issuse:

-	- docker have differnt PATH so it crash after upload pictures (one test is E), so it's better to copy to local folder and run it
-	- In enterprise and custom group we don't have expire links but we have expire time.
-	  Django Expiring Token we will be added in future
+	- In enterprise and custom group we don't have expire tokens yet.
+We can check only expire date / created date.
+This function will be added shortly.
+	- docker have differnt main PATH (/code/) - should be corrected in web: / media
+	- docker should have migrations in entrypoint.sh (almost fixed)
+	- missing some view test (low coverage)